Planned French invasion of Britain (1708): Expedition

-As the Royal Navy patrolled exits from the French Channel ports, naval operations often took place during the winter months, when wind and tides made it harder to enforce a blockade.
+As the Royal Navy patrolled exits from French ports along the English Channel, naval operations often took place during the winter months, when wind and tides made it harder to enforce a blockade.
 However, it also increased risks from the weather; conditions off north-eastern Scotland were well known to French privateers and de Forbin's biggest concern was lack of a confirmed landing place.
 He later recorded "the Minister did not mention any port in a condition to receive us,... or where our fleet might anchor and... troops disembark in safety".

-Based on information supplied by French captains, de Forbin told that Pontchartrain and Louis XIV the expedition had no chance of success, but planning continued.
+Based on this information, de Forbin told Pontchartrain and Louis XIV the expedition had no chance of success, but planning continued.
 The fleet assembled at Dunkirk, a major privateer base for centuries since ships could reach the Thames in a single tide, allowing them to reach as far north as the Orkney Islands.
 By the end of February, 5,000–6,000 troops were ready to embark, joined by James himself on 9 March.
+Its officers included a number of Jacobite exiles, among them Richard Hamilton and Viscount Galmoy.

 Rather than slow-moving transports, de Forbin insisted on using a larger number of small but fast privateers, with reduced crews and fewer guns to accommodate the troops.
 While that improved their chances of avoiding the Royal Navy, they could not hope to win in a naval battle.
 The British had been monitoring the preparations, and a squadron under Sir George Byng now arrived off the nearby port of Gravelines, preventing the French from departing.
 As James was ill with measles, the troops were disembarked while he recovered, and after a week Byng was forced to return to England for resupply.
-As soon as he left, James and the soldiers were re-loaded, and on 17 March, 30 privateers and five warships left Dunkirk.
+As soon as he left, James and the soldiers were reloaded, and on 17 March, 30 privateers and five warships left Dunkirk.